OpenGeoScales/ogs-connectors/README.md

 ```

 The command should be recognized, and you should see the kedro logo as well as the version.

-### Install the project

-To install the kedro's dependencies, make sure you are at the rood of the directory and run:
+Finally, to install the kedro's dependencies, make sure you are at the rood of the directory and run:

 ```
 kedro install